 Human skin tissue – safety tests & procedures

 Genoskin’s human skin models are created from real human skin tissue, which implies that they hold the same characteristics as real in vivo human skin.
-This approach opens up a wide range of testing possibilities for the pharmaceutical, cosmetic and chemical industry but also implies that our human skin models and frozen skin samples reflect the characteristics of their donor’s health.
+This approach opens up a wide range of testing possibilities for the pharmaceutical, cosmetic and chemical industry but also implies that our human skin models reflect the characteristics of their donor’s health.

 Standard tested skin tissue for safer testing